ImperialCollegeLondon/VE2-Distribution/README.md

 ## Console Warnings You Can Ignore

 - **Installation Warnings:**
+   All kinds of errors may pop up here.
 You may see warnings like:
    `"Asset Packages/com.ic.ve2installer/package.json has no meta file, but it's in an immutable folder.
 The asset will be ignored."`

 - **DoTween Modules:**